laurencetaylor/enviro-monitor-backend/README.md

 1. Clone this repository
 2. Install dependencies with `pip install -r requirements.txt`
 3. Install the enviroplus library by running `./install.sh`
 4. We will use pm2 to run our app.
-After install Node, install it globally with `npm i -g pm2`
+After installing Node, install it globally with `npm i -g pm2`
 5. Start the api and sensor with `pm2 start src/api.py` and `pm2 start src/sensor.py`
 6. Run `pm2 startup systemd` followed by the generated command and `pm2 save`.
-This will start your app on every raspberry pi boot
+This will start your app on each boot of you Raspberry Pi
 7. We will use nginx as a reverse proxy.
 Install it with `sudo apt update` followed by `sudo apt install nginx`
 8. Replace the contents of `/etc/nginx/sites-available` with the following code:
 ````